openfluke/loom/nn/README.md

 # Neural Network Package

-A high-performance grid neural network implementation in Go with support for multiple layer types, CPU/GPU execution, automatic differentiation, and WebAssembly export.
+A high-performance grid neural network implementation in Go with support for multiple layer types, CPU/GPU execution, automatic differentiation, WebAssembly export, and C ABI for FFI.

 ## Features